xapian/xapian/xapian-core/docs/overview.rst

 just construct the object, passing the pathname to the database.
 Xapian looks at the path and autodetects the database type.

-In some cases (with the Remote backend, or if you want more control) you need to use a factory function such as ``Xapian::Chert::open()`` - each backend type has one or more.
-The parameters the function takes depend on the backend type, and whether we are creating a read-only or a writable database.
+With the Remote backend, you need to use the ``Xapian::Remote::open()`` factory function.
+The parameters you need to pass depend on whether you're using the TCP or prog variant, and whether you are creating a read-only or a writable database.

 You can also create a "stub database" file which lists one or more databases.
-These files are recognised by the autodetection in the Database constructor (if the pathname is file rather than a directory, it's treated as a stub database file) or you can open them explicitly using Xapian::Auto::open\_stub().
+These files are recognised by the autodetection in the Database constructor (if the pathname is file rather than a directory, it's treated as a stub database file, or if the pathname is a directory containing a file called ``XAPIANDB``) or you can open them explicitly using ``Xapian::DB_BACKEND_STUB``.
 The stub database format specifies one database per line.
 For example::

      remote localhost:23876